dajunHuang/dajunHuang.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

+---
+layout: post
+title: Parsing a pipe delimited file to get a unique list of values
+description: Today I needed to quickly parse a pipe delimited data file in order to get a unique list of values from one of the columns.
+date: 2021-03-23 20:40:00 -0700
+tags: Quick-Post
+---

 ## Blog Post Title From First Header

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.